Parsa-19/docs/nginx/nginx_explain.md

 the basic artichcture of nginx is consists of two components: <br>
 **master process** & **worker processes** <br>
-master process: read the configurations and maintain worker processes worker process: do the actual processing of requests
+-master process: read the configurations and maintain worker processes. <br>
+-worker process: do the actual processing of requests.

-the way nginx and its modules work are determind on `/etc/nginx/nginx.conf` file
+the way nginx and its modules work are determind on `/etc/nginx/nginx.conf` file.

 ## add nginx package-repo and installing nginx on ubuntu